MrAntonS/MrAntonS/README.md

 # About me:
 * A python 🐍 programmer with passion for mobile and desktop application.
 * Use Linux as daily driver.
-* Exited for AI era.
+* Excited for AI era.
 * Fediverse Fan
 * Support open source.
 Happy to help with any project to the best of my ability.
 # My current Projects: